 In a transition from her previous opinion of the hanky as an out of date necessity, the next stanzas feel nostalgic.
 She looks back on her life and connects the transitional handkerchief to other elements of her childhood.
 Just as it disappeared, so did the “greengrocer” and his delivery van that brought “veg”.
 These things are “history”.
 The same can be said for the “friendly butcher” who in times past would give you “extra sausage”.
 She continues on, reminiscing on the “fishmonger” and his “haddock” and “parcelled rows of local crab”.

 All these references are connected to the family stores mentioned in the fourth stanza.
-They speak to smaller communities, friendlier neighbours, and more personal relationships with those you meet and interact with.
+They speak to smaller communities, friendlier neighbors, and more personal relationships with those you meet and interact with.

 The sixth stanza of ‘Material’ works in much the same way as the fifth.
 In these lines, she remembers the dancing school where she was taught to smile “from a stumbling” and her instructor played an “out of tune piano.
 The phrase “step-together” is repeated three times in this stanza in order to mimic the instruction she was once given.